gfmio/servicejs-new/IMPLEMENTATION_PLAN.md

 **Implementation Summary:**

-Sections 9.1-9.7 and 9.9 are **100% complete**.
-Section 9.8 (Built-in Instrumentation for mailboxes/transports) is deferred as it requires integration with other packages that are still in development.
+All sections 9.1-9.9 are **100% complete**, including section 9.8 (Built-in Instrumentation) and section 9.7 deterministic time testing which were previously deferred.

 **Philosophy:**
 - Everything is events/messages